IT Risk Management increases your IT outsourcing success

 The outsourcing supplier responsible for IT system support, development, or maintenance had neglected or introduced security deficiencies that were easily exploitable.

-The results are strikingly similar to a report from 2009, commissioned by VanDyke Software and carried out by Amplitude Research.
-They discovered that sixty-one percent of their 350 respondents, whose organisations outsourced IT jobs, had experienced an unauthorized intrusion between 2007 and 2009.
+The results are strikingly similar to those of a 2009 report commissioned by VanDyke Software and conducted by Amplitude Research.
+They discovered that 61% of their 350 respondents, whose organisations outsourced IT jobs, had experienced an unauthorised intrusion between 2007 and 2009.

-In comparison, only thirty-five percent of the companies that did not outsource had dealt with unauthorized intrusions.
+In comparison, only 35% of the companies that did not outsource had experienced unauthorised intrusions.

 Most of the issues reported in the above studies are due to miscommunication between organisations and their outsourcing supplier.
-The blame can therefore not be placed solely with the supplier, but should instead be shared between both parties.
+The blame cannot therefore be placed solely on the supplier, but should instead be shared between both parties.

 When IT outsourcing is done correctly it can be highly beneficial for both you and your outsourcing supplier.
 All you have to do is take the proper steps to ensure a secure and rewarding outsourcing experience.

 First, consider what areas you want to outsource.
-Then look into what the potential business impact would be if something went wrong, and whether outsourcing makes you more vulnerable.
+Then look into the potential business impact if something went wrong and whether outsourcing would make you more vulnerable.

-The more risk involved, the more you need to vet the potential outsourcing supplier.
-Our platform can help you with this by, among other things, supplying you with questions that you can present to your potential outsourcing partner.
+The greater the risk, the more you need to vet the potential outsourcing supplier.
+Our platform can help you with this by, among other things, providing questions you can present to your potential outsourcing partner.

-A recognized security standard, such as ISO 27001 for information security, is a good indicator that the outsourcing supplier takes security seriously, but it is never a guarantee.
+A recognised security standard, such as ISO 27001 for information security, is a good indicator that the outsourcing supplier takes security seriously, but it is never a guarantee.

 You’d also want to check who did the accreditation, as there are some “fast-track certifications.”
 You also want to check out what parts of the business the certification covers.